 A shortage of acute care doctors and nurses to care for patients suffering from COVID-19 has forced many medical professionals to assume new roles and responsibilities.
 They are working long hours treating an unprecedented volume of gravely ill patients, often in unfamiliar settings and with insufficient personal protective gear.
 Many are forced to make life-and-death decisions due to shortages of available beds and equipment.

-Consequently, concern over a potential surge in malpractice lawsuits is intense; professionals and organizations like the American Medical Association (AMA) are lobbying government to safeguard providers on the front lines of the pandemic against unreasonable suits.
+Consequently, concern over a potential surge in malpractice lawsuits is intense; professionals and organizations like the American Medical Association (AMA) are lobbying the government to safeguard providers on the front lines of the pandemic against unreasonable suits.
 Many providers are wondering whether their Medical Malpractice Insurance policies will help mitigate their risks.

 Given the rising cost of malpractice claims and the high probability of being sued — more than a third of American physicians have been sued for malpractice — the current crisis could expose physicians and health care facilities to an unparalleled level of liability risk.